 With Mt.
-Kinabalu climb, you will need to secure a slot for Laban Rata or Pendant Hut accommodation at least a month or two before the scheduled climb, especially during the climb peak season from April to June.
+Kinabalu overnight climb, you will have to secure a slot for Laban Rata or Pendant Hut accommodation at least a month before the scheduled climb, especially during the climbing season from April to June.
 Unless you want to day-trek to the summit, which is a cheaper option, but with the required cut off time—you have to hike fast.

-I prepared for our Mt.
-Kinabalu climb by running thrice a week in the evenings starting two months before the climb.
-Also, I cut off on my calorie intake by consuming more green veggies and fruits and less meat.
+Also, I did cut off on my calorie intake by consuming more green veggies and fruits, and less meat.
 With that, I dropped 10 pounds.
-I felt lighter and stronger for the first time during a climb.
+I felt lighter and stronger for the first time during a hike.

-On our way up, it was very inspiring seeing a gray-haired man, about 70 years old judging from his looks, trudging with his trekking pole.
+On our way up, it was very inspiring seeing a gray-haired man, around 60+ years old judging from his looks, trudging with his trekking pole.
 I wish I can still trek mountains when I’m that old.
 He must have really taken good care of himself.

 Ascent to Laban Rata

 There are rest stations or pondoks every 500m.
 Pondok Kandis has a wash area and portable water.
-Before reaching the first pondok, we passed Carson Falls.
-At the Pondok Ubah, where we had lunch, we saw mountain squirrels and the carnivorous pitcher plants.
+Before reaching the first pondok, you will pass Carson Falls.
+At the Pondok Ubah, where we had lunch, mountain squirrels and carnivorous pitcher plants can be seen.

-The terrain has different vegetation zones starting from lowland tropical rainforest to montane forest, ultrabasic rock, granite boulders and the sub-alpine at the summit.
+The terrain has different vegetation zones starting from lowland tropical rainforest to montane forest, to ultrabasic rock, to huge granite boulders, and sub-alpine at the summit.

-After lunch and a short rest we resumed climbing with light rainshower.
+After lunch and a short rest, we resume climbing with light rain shower.
 The lodge porters overtook us and they never look exhausted despite carrying baskets loaded with food and other supplies for Laban Rata restaurant.

 Higher to Low’s Peak

-When the traffic cleared, we were almost near the Ranger Station (Sayat-sayat Check Point).
-By then we had an adrenaline rush to run the trail because we want to catch the sunrise at Low’s Peak.
+When the traffic cleared, we’re almost near the ranger station, Sayat-sayat Check Point.
+By this time we had an adrenaline rush to run the trail because we want to catch the sunrise at Low’s Peak.
 Reaching the peak for a breathtaking sunrise is a tradition.